rampratapyadav/local-ai-coder/local-ai-coder-summary.md

         *   **Advanced Argument Resolution:** Resolves placeholders like `${item}` and `${variable_name}` in tool arguments.
 The new parser can handle nested objects and arrays, and resolve variables from the context.
         *   **Robust Tool Parsing:** The `parseToolCall` function in `cli.js` has been updated to reliably handle complex arguments, including quoted strings, commas, and escaped characters.
         *   **Argument Validation:** Comprehensive validation has been added to tool arguments in `cli.js` to ensure correct types and formats, improving robustness.
+        *   **Goal-Oriented Reasoning:** The agent can be assigned a high-level goal using the `--goal` flag.
+It will keep this goal in its context and use it to guide its planning and error recovery.

 4.  **Fine-Tuning Pipeline:**
     *   **Data Formatting:** `data_formatter.py` script to transform `agent_interactions.jsonl` into a format suitable for fine-tuning.